vertica-as/devops-candidate-case/README.md

 ## Task
 We’d like you to take a look at the solution and send it back once you believe it meets the structure, coding style, quality, and best practices you consider necessary.
 In other words: There’s no right or wrong answer here.
-Review the parts that you think make sense to improve—there are no limits and no fixed expectations.
+Review the parts that make sense to improve—there are no limits and no fixed expectations.

-We don’t expect you to spend an excessive amount of time understanding the task or delivering a perfect solution.
+We don’t expect you to spend an excessive amount of time understanding the task or delivering a perfect—or even a fully working—solution.
+The repository contains several different components, and you are free to focus on just one of them.
+There is no requirement to cover everything.

-If there are things you don’t address, feel free to write down it down and then we can then discuss them during the interview!
+If there are aspects you don’t address, feel free to note them down so we can discuss them during the interview.
+While we have included specific technologies, you are welcome to use whatever tools and approaches you feel most comfortable with.

 ## Technologies
 This project consists of several components, each requiring specific technologies: